yosh-401-advanced-javascript/seattle-javascript-401d31/curriculum/class-08/facilitator/README.md

 * We will use this in this lecture to match route modules to data models
   * This will definitely not be DRY.
 Don't worry, we'll clean that up in the next class.

-### Data Modeling
-* Input sanitization
-* Data normalization
-* Type and Error checking

-### NOSQL Databases and Mongo
-* Schemas for document definition
-* Show the students the mongo setup, command line tooling
-  * This is just like `pg`, but a different tool
-* Discuss briefly how it stores data
-  * Collections of Documents vs Tables and Rows
-  * The students will work with Mongo data stores for the rest of the course.
-    * The intricacies emerge as you go, so be "ok" with the "use and demo to teach" model over a long theoretical discussion of noSQL databases
-* In the demo portion, we'll make a few models and use it for real
-* Talk through schemas and a light touch on pre/post hooks

 ## What bugs, issues, or surprises have come up in the past for this class?